 Furthermore, some of our SNS-bindings are compatible with the NNN-system.
 Look after the word “Prolink” in the product description.

 Winter is coming - with a set of new bindings

 In the past, the NNN and SNS standards have been dominating the market.
-But now the parent for the NNN-system which was owned by Rottefella has expired.
+But now the patent for the NNN-system which was owned by Rottefella has expired.
 This lead to Salomon introducing the Prolink system but there are also new players on the market.
 The two major brands Fischer and Rossignol have collaborated and introduced in 2017 the Turnamic binding system.